satviktri/satviktri.github.io/index.md

 I am also a Research Student at the Department of Radiology at Harvard Medical School/Mass General Hospital and the Athinoula A. Martinos Center for Biomedical Imaging, working on advanced AI methods in Vascular and Interventional Radiology.

-## Research Laborteries
+## Laborteries

-**Penn Medicine**
+**University of Pennsylvania Health System- Penn Medicine**
 - Diffusion and Connectomics in Precision Healthcare Research (Diciphr) Lab, Department of Radiology
 - Center for Practice Transformation, Department of Radiology
 - Center for Global and Population Health Research, Department of Radiology
 - McBeth Lab, Department of Radiation Oncology

 **MGH/HMS Martinos Center**
 - Quantitative Translational Imaging in Medicine Laboratory (QTIM)
 - Division of Vascular & Interventional Radiology

 ## Research Interests